15 Best Movies of 2003

 9. Finding Nemo (2003)

-Coming at a time where animated movies weren’t considered main stream, ‘Finding Nemo’ was a part of an early few animated films that gave rise to the boom to the animated films in general.
-Produced by Disney-Pixar after their successful with the Toy Story films, ‘Finding Nemo’ is the story of a father-son duo of Clown fishes.
-It takes us on an adventure of the dad clown fish Marlin (Albert Brooks) and a regal blue tang fish Dory (Ellen DeGeneres) to find Marlin’s lost son Nemo.
+Coming at a time when animated movies weren’t considered mainstream, ‘Finding Nemo’ was a part of an early few animated films that gave rise to the boom of animated films in general.
+Produced by Disney-Pixar after their success with the Toy Story films, ‘Finding Nemo’ is the story of a father-son duo of Clown fishes.
+It takes us on an adventure with the dad clownfish Marlin (Albert Brooks) and a regal blue tang fish Dory (Ellen DeGeneres), to find Marlin’s lost son Nemo.
 The adventure is filled with life threatening experiences on their long journey to Australia, it’s a treat to watch for kids and adults alike.
 It was one of 2003’s and Disney-Pixar’s best.

 Read More: Best Movies of 1974